HI-Italy/flask-web-app/README.md

 ## Required libraries

-For these lectures, we will need the following libraries:
+For these lectures, we will need to install the following libraries:
-- flask
+- Flask
-- pandas
+- Pandas
-- requests
+- Requests
-- plotly
+- Plotly

 These dependencies can be installed in different ways.

-### Manual installation
+## Manual installation

 ```bash
 pip install flask